-As I reflect this morning after two fun weekends full of recitals, I’m truly thankful that our students can gain performance experience.
+As I reflect this morning after two fun weekends full of recitals, I’m truly thankful that our in-home music lesson students can gain performance experience.
 Even though most don’t pursue music professionally, their performances at open mics and recitals give them great life skills and an edge over their peers.

 Performing – even in front of loving parents, grandparents, and siblings – cultivates commitment, confidence, and the knowledge that it’s ok to make a mistake or “start over”.
 They also learn to enjoy their success, whether they nailed it or not!

 Let me explain my points a bit.

 It takes time and dedication to learn a piece of music, especially a song that is a bit above your current skill level.
 Keeping a student reaching for a goal is key to progress and the student’s personal satisfaction.

 Performing repeatedly – again, even in front of a warm audience – promotes the confidence necessary to persevere and do your best in any uncomfortable situation, whether making a presentation in front of the class at school or trying out for a part in a play.

 It’s OK to make a mistake or “start over”